MJ Melendez Preview, Player Props: Royals vs. Tigers

 MJ Melendez vs. Tigers Preview, Player Prop Bets - September 28

-MJ Melendez -- batting .212 with a triple, a home run, seven walks and seven RBI in his past 10 games -- will be in action for the Kansas City Royals against the Detroit Tigers, with Sawyer Gipson-Long on the mound, on September 28 at 1:10 PM ET.
+MJ Melendez -- 0-for-4 in his most recent game -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Tarik Skubal on the mound, on September 28 at 1:10 PM ET.

 Sportsbook Promo Codes